Links on Android Authority may earn us a commission. Learn more.

 Fitbit has a lot of rivals that make comparable or even better devices for the money.
 Its main competitors include Garmin, Apple, Polar, Xiaomi, and Samsung, just to name a few.
 If you’re looking for alternatives to Fitbit devices, there are plenty of them to choose from.
 We won’t list them all in this article, but you can check out the best ones for specific Fitbit products below.
 In case you want to dive deeper into this topic, check out our dedicated Fitbit alternatives article at the link.

-- The Garmin Venu and Garmin Vivoactive 4 are the best Fitbit Sense and Fitbit Versa 3 alternatives you can buy thanks to their smartwatch features and robust fitness tracking suite.
+- Garmin Venu 2 Plus (Amazon): The Venu 2 Plus is the best Fitbit Sense 2 and Versa 4 alternative you can buy, thanks to its upgraded smartwatch features and robust fitness tracking suite.

-- The Garmin Venu Sq is the best Fitbit Charge 4 alternative you can buy.
-While it has a smartwatch form factor, its feature set is similar to that of the Charge 4’s.
+- Garmin Venu Sq (Amazon): This is the best Fitbit Charge 5 alternative you can buy.
+While it has a smartwatch form factor, its feature set is similar to that of the Charge 5’s.

-- The Xiaomi Mi Band 5 is the best Fitbit Inspire 2 alternative you can buy thanks to its cheap price point and solid fitness tracking.
+- Xiaomi Mi Band 7 (Amazon): Xiaomi’s cheap tracker is the best Fitbit Inspire 3 alternative you can buy, thanks to its cheap price point and solid fitness tracking.

-- The Coros Pace 2 is the best Fitbit Ionic alternative.
+- Coros Pace 2 (Amazon): is the best Fitbit Ionic alternative.
 It’s available at a good price and is one of the best midrange running watches you can find.

 Top Fitbit-related questions and answers

-A: Fitbit devices combine your basal metabolic rate (BMR) and your activity data to estimate your calories.
+Fitbit devices combine your basal metabolic rate (BMR) and activity data to estimate your calories.
 They also take into account your heart-rate data if it’s provided.
-The BMR is based on the data you enter into your Fitbit account, which includes height, weight, sex, and, age.
+The BMR is based on the data you enter into your Fitbit account, including height, weight, sex, and age.
 Learn more here.

-A: The Charge 4, Versa 3, Sense, and Ionic all have a built-in GPS for tracking your distance.
+The Charge 5, Charge 4, Versa 3, Sense, and Ionic all have a built-in GPS for tracking your distance.